Singing this Stuff

 - Who gets to sing, when?
 If you haven't been to a particular sing before, watch the room for a few songs, or ask someone else.
 For example: At some sings, anyone can sing a song at any time.
 At some, the opportunity to sing is passed around the room in order (you can always pass - just say no and let it go to the next person).
 Some have a moderator who picks people to sing (catch their eye, or introduce yourself during a slow moment or a break).
 Some have leaders who perform a few in a row before releasing it to the room

 - General etiquette.
 The rules change from place to place, but...
 Don't lead two songs in a row.
 The version the leader is singing is the correct version at that moment.
 If you need to talk during a song, talk as quietly as possible.
-Be extremely nice to waitstaff
+Be extremely nice to waitstaff.
+If you want to stomp along, make sure it's a stomp-along sort of song.
+Remember that leading a song takes courage, so be kind to song leaders as they're leading.

 - Singing from paper.
 It's better to sing from memory, but singing from paper is better than not singing at all!
 Point your voice outward rather than into the printed page.
 Only the song leader should be using paper - everyone else should be paying attention to the song leader (yeah, there are exceptions to this)

 - Singing from an electronic device.
-Add these tips to the above notes about singing from paper: Before you begin, make sure that the version on your device is the same version you intend to sing (check it completely).
+Same as what I said about reading from paper, with these additional notes: Before you begin, make sure that the version on your device is the same version you intend to sing (check it completely).
 Turn off the Auto-Lock/Screen Shut-Off/Screen-Saver before beginning so that you don't have to fight your device mid-song.
 Scroll as you go so the current verse is on your screen and ready if you need it (let the room sing the last line of the chorus without you if you need a moment to scroll and find the next verse)

 - Singing trumps talking - usually.
 If this is a sing where anyone can start a song anytime (see what kind of sing... above) then you don't have to wait for the room to completely quiet down before you start your song; People will only start listening to your voice once you start using it.
 Just try not to step on someone's announcement or introduction, etc.